-Comprehensive Eye exams are an important part of your health care.
+Comprehensive eye exams are an important part of your health care.
 Your vision is one of the most prized possession you have.
-Everyone ranging from children to seniors should get regular eye checkups.
+Everyone ranging from children to seniors should get a regular eye exam or checkup.

 A lot of people don’t do regular eye exams because it isn’t considered a necessity.
 People tend to ignore a lot of minor symptoms which may lead to serious eye diseases.
 Contrary to the belief, eye exams are very important to keep your eyes and your health intact.
-Your body and your health are more intertwined that what you think!
-Here are some more reasons why you should get a regular eye exam:
+Your body and your health are more intertwined than you think!
+Here are some more reasons why you should get regular eye exams:

-A lot of the time we do not realize that we have an allergy or something because the symptoms are almost nonexistent.
-Having a regular eye exam can detect any of these allergies at any time.
+A lot of the time we do not realize that we have an allergy that can affect the eyes or something because the symptoms are almost nonexistent.
+Having a regular exam can detect any of these allergies at any time.
 The best part is that your eye doctor will prescribe medicines for your allergies.

 2/ Prescriptions can change

 Your prescription often changes over time without you even noticing it.
-During a regular eye exam, your eye doctor will detect any of these changes and help you change your prescription because a wrong prescription can cause severe side effects to your eyes
+During an exam, your eye doctor will detect any of these changes and help you change your prescription because a wrong prescription can cause severe side effects to your eyes

-Believe it or not, Diabetes can be detected through an eye exam.
+Believe it or not, Diabetes can be detected through an exam.
 Diabetes affects the small capillaries in the retina of the eyes.
-These blood vessels may leak blood or a yellowish fluid, and this may be discovered in an eye exam.
+These blood vessels may leak blood or a yellowish fluid, and this may be discovered.

 4/ Prevention is better than cure

-An Eye exam doesn’t only detect eye related issues; it also detects many other health issues during a comprehensive eye exam.
-In fact, you might even leave your eye doctor with a referral to another doctor because of specific tests that you Ophthalmologist performed during an eye exam.
+An eye exam doesn’t only detect eye-related issues; it also detects many other health issues during a comprehensive eye exam.
+In fact, you might even leave your eye doctor with a referral to another doctor because of specific tests that your Ophthalmologist performed during an exam.
 Thus, you’ll be able to prevent that detected disease from getting any worse.

-Yes, Sun doesn’t only damage your skin but can also be a significant threat to your eyes.
-Your annual eye exam can screen for potential risks from sun exposure including macular degeneration and cataracts.
+Yes, the sun doesn’t only damage your skin.
+It can also be a significant threat to your eyes.
+Your annual exam can screen for potential risks from sun exposure including macular degeneration and cataracts.